 Machine learning and AI are fueling Waymo’s dominance in self-driving tech, though commercialization is likely still far off.

 Today, more than 40 automakers and tech heavyweights are working on building autonomous car technology.
-Progress towards working prototypes on the road has been slow, due to disasters like the fatal crash involving a self-driving Uber vehicle in 2018, and the inherent technical difficulty of building a self-driving car that can navigate complex environments safely.
+Progress towards working prototypes on the road has been slow, due to disasters like the fatal crash involving a self-driving Uber vehicle in 2018 and the collision of a Tesla vehicle that killed two men in 2021, as well as the inherent technical difficulty of building a self-driving car that can navigate complex environments safely.

 Alphabet’s Waymo has advanced ahead of autonomous driving projects at Apple, Amazon, and Microsoft by a significant margin, and is broadly considered to be the industry leader in autonomous driving technology.